tgkz/Showstats/README.md

-# IMPORTANT: This README is still underconstruction, some parts are incorrect and some parts are not yet implemented

 # Showstats
 Showstats is the set of scripts to see statistics of the specified Git Repository
 You will be able to see -